Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-5.md

 1. **Setting Up Azure Load Testing:**

    - Create an Azure Load Testing instance and create and execute a quick test to check load of 50 users for 2 minutes.
-   - Resolve the errors if the test fails and take actions to improve the application's resiliancy.
+   - Resolve the errors if the test fails and take actions to improve the application's resiliency.

 2. **Create experiment and target using Azure Chaos studio:**

-   -  Utilize Azure Chaos Studio to assess the resilience of the Azure kubernetes service where the Contoso traders application is hosted.
+   -  Utilize Azure Chaos Studio to assess the resilience of the Azure Kubernetes service where the Contoso traders application is hosted.
    - Using Chaos studio, target the AKS cluster resource.
    - Create experiment and set up faults on AKS Chaos Mesh Pods for 5 minutes amd execute the experiment.